Introduction

 Creating a New HTML Document

-• Open a new file in your text editor.
+- Open a new file in your text editor.

-• Save it with a .html extension, like “portfolio.html”.
+- Save it with a

 Understanding the Doctype Declaration

-• Place this declaration at your document’s top.
+.
+This tells the browser you’re using the latest HTML version. - Place this declaration at your document’s top.
 It ensures consistent rendering across different browsers.

 Adding the Essential HTML Tags

-• Nest the <head> tag within the <html> tag.
-The head section will contain meta information, styles, and scripts.
+tag.
+The head section will contain meta information, styles, and scripts. - Directly after the head, incorporate the

-• Directly after the head, incorporate the <body> tag.
+tag.
 Here, you’ll add the visible content of your website.

 Your basic structure looks like this: